-Somewhere among Madanikas, you see a couple of foreigners with their distinct beards, probably Arabians and Chinese.
-I wonder if these two are always found in our sculptures to show the trade with both the east and west.
+Somewhere among Madanikas, you see a couple of foreigners with distinct beards, probably Arabians and Chinese.
+I wonder if these two are always found in our sculptures to show the trade with both the East and West.

 When you stand on one side of the temple and look at the structure as a whole, you would notice a stark mismatch in the architecture of Shikhara or the superstructure and the rest of the temple.
 It was probably added later, probably in a hurry to complete the incomplete temple.

 After going in and out of the temple many times, trying to capture whatever I can with my cameras and my eyes, it was time to say Goodbye.
 Not before, this temple entered my list of Must See Temples in India.

 About 200 meters away there is a smaller Jain temple, built in the same fashion as this temple, but a much smaller one.
 The temple is dedicated to Adinath – the first Tirthankar of the Jains.